re-mote-sensing/re-mote/RyanTyrrell19/Notes/Waterproofing_and_Mounting.md

 	* Heat buildup from battery.
 Main concern is heat buildup if pinpointed to a specific area (rather then the entire unit heating up)
 * Setting influence on the Tracker + Enclosure
 	* Underwater; heat should dissipate quickly
 	* Above water, direct sunlight; turtles sunbath.
-Tracker could become quite hot if in the sun for a few hours (plastic may melt, battery may overheat, etc.)
+Tracker could become quite hot if in the sun for a few hours
+		* Plastic melting - Unlikley (look up metling temp.)
+		* Tracker heating up - possible
 * ** Battery (or entire tracking unit) should have an additional waterproof layer to ensure it does not malfunction**

 # 3D Printing Tips